 The two table-valued functions are:

 For functions that accept JSON as their first argument, that argument can be a JSON object, array, number, string, or null.
 SQLite numeric values and NULL values are interpreted as JSON numbers and nulls, respectively.
 SQLite text values can be understood as JSON objects, arrays, or strings.
-If an SQLite text value that is not a well-formed JSON object, array, or string is passed into json1 function, that function will usually throw an error.
-(Exceptions to this rule are json_valid() and json_quote().)
+If an SQLite text value that is not a well-formed JSON object, array, or string is passed into JSON function, that function will usually throw an error.
+(Exceptions to this rule are json_valid(), json_quote(), and json_error_position().)

 For functions that accept PATH arguments, that PATH must be well-formed or else the function will throw an error.
 A well-formed PATH is a text value that begins with exactly one '$' character followed by zero or more instances of ".objectlabel" or "[arrayindex]".

-For functions that accept "value" arguments (also shown as "value1" and "value2"), those arguments is usually understood to be a literal strings that are quoted and becomes JSON string values in the result.
+For functions that accept "value" arguments (also shown as "value1" and "value2"), those arguments are usually understood to be literal strings that are quoted and become JSON string values in the result.
 Even if the input value strings look like well-formed JSON, they are still interpreted as literal strings in the result.

 For example, in the following call to json_object(), the value argument looks like a well-formed JSON array.
 However, because it is just ordinary SQL text, it is interpreted as a literal string and added to the result as a quoted string:

 To be clear: "json" arguments are always interpreted as JSON regardless of where the value for that argument comes from.
-But "value" arguments are only interpreted as JSON if those arguments come directly from another json1 function.
+But "value" arguments are only interpreted as JSON if those arguments come directly from another JSON function or the -> operator.

 The current implementation of this JSON library uses a recursive descent parser.
-In order to avoid using excess stack space, any JSON input that has more than 2000 levels of nesting is considered invalid.
-Limits on nesting depth are allowed for compatible implementations of JSON by RFC-7159 section 9.
+In order to avoid using excess stack space, any JSON input that has more than 1000 levels of nesting is considered invalid.
+Limits on nesting depth are allowed for compatible implementations of JSON by RFC-8259 section 9.

 The json(X) function verifies that its argument X is a valid JSON string and returns a minified version of that JSON string (with all unnecessary whitespace removed).
 If X is not a well-formed JSON string, then this routine throws an error.